acon96/home-llm/docs/Setup.md

 #### Llama.cpp Backend with a locally downloaded model

 This is option B

+Please download the model file from HuggingFace and copy it to your Home Assistant device.
+Recommended models are [acon96/Home-3B-v3-GGUF](https://huggingface.co/acon96/Home-3B-v3-GGUF) or [acon96/Home-1B-v2-GGUF](https://huggingface.co/acon96/Home-1B-v2-GGUF).

+NOTE: if you are using `acon96/Home-3B-v3-GGUF`, you need to set the prompt template to `Zephyr` after setting up the component by configuring the model after creation.

 You need the following settings to configure the local backend from HuggingFace:
 1. **Model File Name**: the file name where Home Assistant can access the model to load.
 Most likely a sub-path of `/config` or `/media` or wherever you copied the model file to.